- Home

 The modern farmhouse style is another one of the most popular interior design trends – and it’s ideal if you like warmth, practicality, and comfort.

-While this style tends to have a minimalistic interior, the ability to relax and unwind is important, so there are always plenty of cushy nooks and corners to curl up in – as well as artistic elements and personal heirlooms to admire.
+While this style tends to have a minimalistic interior, the ability to relax and unwind is important, so there are always plenty of cosy nooks to curl up in, with artistic elements and personal heirlooms to admire.

 What’s great about this style is that there’s no need to have matching furniture or a theme that runs through the entire home.
-This design often incorporates many other styles (from Scandi to rustic), so each room can have a distinct look.
+This design often incorporates many other styles (from Scandinavian to rustic), so each room can be distinct.

-Merging the nostalgia of cosy farmhouses with cool minimalism, modern farmhouse design is all about feeling at home while embracing natural elements.
+Merging the nostalgia of cosy farmhouses with cool minimalism, this design is about feeling at home while embracing natural elements.

 14. Eclectic

-If you like a lot of different interior design styles and don’t want to pick just one, you might want to go for an eclectic design.
+If you like many interior design styles and can’t choose just one, you might like an eclectic design.

-While this design is similar to Bohemian, it borrows more freely from a range of other styles.
-It’s a bold, creative, high-energy look, where anything goes – so if that sounds like you, you’ll probably have lots of fun playing around with different eclectic looks!
+While this is similar to Bohemian, it borrows more freely from several other styles.
+It’s bold, creative, and high-energy, where anything goes.
+If that sounds like you, you’ll probably have fun playing around with different eclectic looks.

-Contrasting colours, styles, and elements form the backbone of the eclectic look, with ideas being adapted to suit different spaces and purposes.
+Contrasting colours, styles, and elements form the backbone of the eclectic style, with ideas being adapted to suit different spaces and purposes.

-Fabrics, textures, and colours are crucial when it comes to creating different layers and looks – and there are no rules!
+Fabrics, textures, and colours are crucial when creating different layers and looks – and there are no rules!
 White Scandinavian wool carpets can sit alongside colourful African prints, and zany wallpaper can hang above whitewashed wooden floors.

 15. Coastal

-If you’ve always wanted to live by the ocean, you can create the illusion of seaside living by choosing a coastal interior design.
+If you’ve always dreamed of living by the ocean, you can create the illusion of seaside life by choosing a coastal interior design.

-This themed style usually features light, airy spaces that are decorated in a way that evokes the sea and the shoreline.
+This themed style often features light, airy spaces that are decorated in a way that evokes the sea and shoreline.
 Colours are usually ocean-inspired, featuring plenty of blues, greens, turquoises, and teals – shades that come to life when hit by sunlight.

 Floors and accents are often white-washed or painted in light tones, which helps keep the overall look neutral and warm rather than cool.